intel/dffml/docs/tutorials/rolling_alice/0001_coach_alice/0002_our_open_source_guide.md

 The resulting commit from completion of this tutorial was: https://github.com/intel/dffml/commit/6c1719f9ec779a9d64bfb3b364e2c41c5ac9aab7

+Please provide feedback / thoughts for extension / improvement about this tutorial in the following discussion thread: https://github.com/intel/dffml/discussions/1411

 ## Setup

 We need to get setup for contribing to Alice first